memfault/interrupt/_posts/2020-07-30-firmware-logs-stack-trace.md

 <!-- excerpt start -->

-Having a logger display execution information on the terminal is pretty common for Firmware developers.
-What's a bit less common is having an instant stack trace when the program crashes.
+Having a logger display execution information on the terminal is pretty common for firmware developers.
+What's less common is having an instant stack trace when the program crashes.

 <!-- excerpt end -->